Tax benefits of EIS for start-up companies

 The individual must retain the shares for a minimum of three years if the company is trading when the shares are acquired in order to retain the tax benefits of EIS.

-If the disposal consideration is less than the relief then the claw back will be at the level of the consideration only and an element of relief will be retained.
-The amount of relief here is the amount utilised by the investor against Income Tax on the acquisition of the shares and not the total amount invested.
+The amount of relief here is the amount utilised by the investor against Income Tax on the share acquisition.
+It is not the total amount invested.

 Timing of investment